xmgr/twitch-lichess-commands/en/rating.md

 # Show Lichess Rating in Chat

-This command fetches the lichess ratings for a given user.
+This command fetches the Lichess ratings for a given user.

 ## Usage

 The usage is quite simple, you type `!elo <user>` and that's it.

-> the upper-/lower case for the lichess username doesn't matter
+> the upper-/lower case for the Lichess username doesn't matter

 ### Fetch common ratings (default)

-By default the ratings for classical, rapid, blitz, bullet and ultrabullet are shown:
+By default, the ratings for classical, rapid, blitz, bullet and ultrabullet are shown:

 ![Default ratings](../images/elo-default.png)

 ### Show all ratings

-Via `!elo <user> all` all available ratings are shown, which includes also Horde, Chess960, KingOfTheHill, Puzzle-Rating, Antichess etc..
+Via `!elo <user> all` all available ratings are shown, which includes also Horde, Chess960, KingOfTheHill, Puzzle-Rating, Antichess etc.

 ![All ratings](../images/elo-all-ratings.png)